HenryNg101/Pathfinder-Algorithms/README.md

 > python3 game.py

-- When starting, set up starting and goal nodes (red and green nodes, respectively).
-Then, set barricades/walls (the gray nodes).
+- When starting, set up starting and goal nodes (using mouse).
+Then, set barricades/walls (using mouse).
 Then, hit Enter to solve it.
 Press Escape to escape the program.
+- Legends:

+    - Red node: Starting node
+    - Green node: Goal node
+    - Gray nodes: Barricades/Walls
+    - Yellow nodes: Explored nodes
+    - Blue nodes: Frontier (Potential) nodes

 Testing result on one example input for different algorithms: